 Age: 25-29 Skin: Acne-prone, Fair Hair: Blond, Straight, Fine Eyes: Green

 I like this peel, but they should put this product in a bigger tube.
 The price is expensive for what it is.
-This is a decent peel which exfoliates quickly without burning or inflammation.
+The formula is good for those who have sensitive skin- it is 7% lactic acid which does a good job of exfoliating without adverse effects.
 I like that I can see the real fruit in the peel, which is pretty cool.
-The smell of this product is interesting, it smells realistic.
-Despite the fact that I like this peel, I still think the Ren Glycol Lactic Radiance Renewal Mask is the best.
+The smell of this product is interesting, very realistic.
+I would repurchase this, but I wish they would either give more product or lower the price!

 Age: 25-29 Skin: Other Hair: Other Eyes: Other